-Some people want to challenge the cornbread and I can’t for the life of me figure out “why”???
+Some people want to challenge cornbread and I can’t for the life of me figure out “why”???
 Do you add sugar?
 Should it be fluffy?
 Can you add corn to it?
-All I can say is: cream gravy does not have parsley in it; chili does not have beans and cornbread is not light and sweet–in the South, we call that cake.
+All I can say is: Southern cream gravy does not have parsley in it; Texas Chili does not have beans and cornbread is not light and sweet–in the South, we call that cake.
 There it is and I’m sticking to it.

 Cornbread goes with just about everything.
-Here we have a nice Irish dish: corned beef, cabbage, peas and….cornbread.
+Here we have a nice Irish dish: corned beef, cabbage, peas and….Classic Meatloaf.

 And here, we’ve got a bowl of black-eyed peas and cornbread, with a green onion and a glass of champagne..perfect for New Year’s!!!

-Bean soup and cornbread.
+Bean soup or just plain pinto beans and rice, and a slice of Classic Southern cornbread makes a complete meal!
 Simple.
 Healthy.
 Filling.
 Cheap.
 Delicious.
 Next time you’re in a quandary about cornbread, don’t be!
 Just use this tried and true recipe that works every time.

 Southern cornbread is definitely a year-round item found on many a dining room table.
 I don't think anyone can really lay claim to a cornbread recipe, but this is the one I was taught by my Mother and Grandmother.